 When the light rested upon me I saw two Personages, whose brightness and glory defy all description, standing above me in the air.
-One of them spake unto me, calling me by name and said, pointing to the other—(Joseph Smith – History 1:17)
+One of them spake unto me, calling me by name and said, pointing to the other—This is My Beloved Son.
+Hear Him!
+(Joseph Smith – History 1:17)

 The personages that appeared to Joseph were God the Father and His Son Jesus Christ.
 The first thing Joseph learned that day was that God and Jesus were two distinct individuals and not part of a trinity that the religions of his day taught and most still believe today.
 The purpose of Joseph’s prayer was to know what church he should join.
 When he asked his question of the Lord, Joseph said:

 I was answered that I must join none of them, for they were all wrong; and the Personage who addressed me said that all their creeds were an abomination in his sight; that those professors were all corrupt; that: “they draw near to me with their lips, but their hearts are far from me, they teach for doctrines the commandments of men, having a form of godliness, but they deny the power thereof.”
 (Joseph Smith – History 1:19)

 What an amazing experience that must have been for a fourteen-year-old boy?
 Is it hard to believe that such an experience could really have happened?
 If it were not for the many scriptures in the Old and New Testaments that tell of experiences of other prophets, some old and some very young, that had similar experiences it would be hard to believe.
 The scriptures say that God is the same yesterday, today and forever.
 If God appeared to prophets anciently then he could and would do it today.